 - Investor Forum

-- SASB Alliance: we are supportive of SASB’s mission to help businesses around the world identify, manage and report on financially-material ESG issues
+- SASB Alliance: SASB has recently merged with the International Integrated Reporting Council (IIRC) to form the Value Reporting Foundation.
+We are supportive of the Value Reporting Foundation’s mission to help businesses around the world identify, manage and report on financially-material ESG issues.

 - Climate Action 100+: an investor initiative launched to ensure the world’s largest corporate greenhouse gas emitters take necessary action on climate change

 Inez joined Artemis in 2005 and is Co-head of Stewardship.
 She has a degree in information systems and management from the University of London; a masters in sustainability from the University of Cambridge; and an MBA from Imperial College London.
 Inez has more than 25 years’ experience in investment management and holds the advanced certificate in corporate governance from the Institute of Chartered Secretaries and Administrators.

 Antonia joined Artemis in 2019 as Co-head of Stewardship.
 She came from Standard Life Aberdeen, where from 2010 she was Head of Corporate Stewardship.
 Before that, Antonia spent five years at Deloitte and became ACA qualified.
 She holds an MA in Human Sciences from the University of Oxford.
 Antonia also holds the Certificate in ESG Investing from CFA UK.